mjahan11/-Twitter-Analysis-Dashboard/README.md

 1- What is the monthly tweet count?

-In the month of June tweet count 223.
+The tweet count for the month of June is 223.

 ![image](https://github.com/user-attachments/assets/058067f6-12f5-4b0c-befa-1af9d8c8aa10)

 2- Based on the user click, what is the Average impression?

-In the month of June an Average impression 595.
+The average impression in the month of June is 595.

 ![image](https://github.com/user-attachments/assets/bdf5da4c-032a-4217-9252-303984c9aa43)

 3- What is the average Engagement Rate?

-In the month of June an Average Engagement Rate 3.46%.
+The average engagement rate in the month of June is 3.46%.

 ![image](https://github.com/user-attachments/assets/f49251b3-75e6-4873-9fb4-31ebd7c0ad9e)

 4- What is the average Media Engagement?

-In the month of June an Average Media Engagement 13.
+The average media engagement in the month of June is 13.

 ![image](https://github.com/user-attachments/assets/df4c6311-1efe-460e-9f5a-65fcbb004c44)